Ravi-Upadhyay/git-playground/README.md

 this is to keep on learning git down the line and keep all resources at a safe place so it will be helpful further for relearn or troubleshoot purposes.

+---

 ## Index - What all included

 - Cheatsheets
    - Atlassian Cheatsheet: A brief cheetsheet including main commands.
 [Altassian Cheatsheet](https://github.com/Ravi-Upadhyay/git-playground/blob/master/Cheatsheets/atlassian/atlassian-git-cheatsheet.pdf)
    - Git Tower Cheatsheet Bundle: A collection of cheatsheets, nicely structured.
 [Git Tower Cheatsheet](https://github.com/Ravi-Upadhyay/git-playground/tree/master/Cheatsheets/git-tower)
+- Concepts - Using Git
   - Merge
   - Stash
   - Revert
+- Advanced Concepts
   - Markdown (.md) File Syntax
   - Submodules
+- Try Git - some handson exercise
+- Git Workflows
+- Templates
-- Template - README.md file
+- Links - Other useful info over web

+---

-### Cheatsheets
+## Cheatsheets

 These cheatsheets contain basic to advance level git commands that will enable you to master/troubleshoot git.
 Git command line is very vast and advanced which may include several scenarios.
 While cheatsheet by Atlassian is handy one page to use on your normal day to day needs, Git tower has collection of documents to help get rid of any riddle that might come.

+---

+## Concepts - Using Git

 ### Merge